-- 1. Units with a considerable gender imbalance should make a fact-based action plan on how to recruit the under-represented gender group.
-As a starting point, they should map the unit's current situation and set a clear goal in the action plan. - Responsibility: Faculty Director, assisted by the Division of Human Resources and the Centre for Gender and Equality. - 2.
-The wording, images and job description in the advertised vacancies must consciously appeal to the underrepresented gender to increase the number of applications and the likeliness of receiving applicants of any gender. - Responsibility: Responsible manager, Human Resources consultant, Faculty Board, Employment Board and Employment Committee. - 3.
-UiA will be certified as an equal opportunity institution during the term of this action plan.
-Responsibility: Division of Human Resources in collaboration with the county municipality. - 4.
-Information about UiA's guidelines on equality and diversity will be prepared so that it can be used for recruitment purposes.
+1. Units with a considerable gender imbalance should make a fact-based action plan on how to recruit the under-represented gender group.
+As a starting point, they should map the unit's current situation and set a clear goal in the action plan.

+Responsibility: Faculty director, assisted by the Division of Human Resources and the Centre for Gender and Equality.

+2. The wording, images and job description in the advertised vacancies must consciously appeal to the underrepresented gender to increase the number of applications and the likeliness of receiving applicants of any gender.

+Responsibility: Responsible manager, human resources consultant, Faculty Board, Employment Board and Employment Committee.

+- UiA will be certified as an equal opportunity institution during the term of this action plan.
+Responsibility: Division of Human Resources in collaboration with the county municipality. - Information about UiA's guidelines on equality and diversity will be prepared so that it can be used for recruitment purposes.
 These guidelines should be used by the Employment Board and the Employment Committee.
+Responsibility: Division of Human Resources.